Introduction to Veneer

 - In sheets – veneer sheets are large pieces of veneer that are mechanically put together from smaller pieces.
 These types of sheets are usually made for application onto 4×8 sheets of MDF for example.

 - As a flitch.
 A flitch of veneer is a pile of sliced veneer that is conserved in order.
 It’s like taking a tree trunk and slicing it up lengthwise.
 All the pieces are kept in order because this helps to keep the grain pattern similar from one piece to the next.

-With the exception of rotary cut veneer, all veneers for full sized panels must be assembled into large sheets or “spliced” together.
+All veneers, except the rotary cut veneer, to have full sized panels must be assembled into large sheets or “spliced” together.
 This process is known as veneer matching, and different matches produce a specific pattern in the finished panel.

 Here are some of the types of splicing that you will see:

 Book matching is the most common technique and is often used with plain, quarter or rift sliced veneers.
-Book matching occurs when consecutive leaves of veneer are flipped open facing each other like pages in a book, creating a mirror image of the previous leaf.
+This occurs when consecutive leaves of veneer are flipped open facing each other like pages in a book.
+This creates a mirror image of the previous leaf.
 The symmetrical pattern accentuates the grain, figure, and decorative characteristics of the log.
 Book matching can create color variation and can produce alternating “tight” and “loose” faces that reflect light and accept stain differently – often producing a “barber pole” effect.

 Consecutive leaves of veneer are slid or “slipped” across each other and joined side by side, like sliding a deck of cards and creates a repeating grain pattern across the panel.
 Slip matching is a common technique that is often used with quarter and rift cut veneer to provide a clean straight grain look.
 In veneers with a straighter grained the joints won’t be prominent, but some rotary cut veneers, especially those that include both heart and sap wood, can highlight the flitch joints.